 Many of us don’t have the ability to build a well completely from scratch, often being limited by existing structures, menus, or budgets.
 What this means is that crafting a well that is both stylish and utilitarian is truly a challenge.
 However, it is one entirely worth undertaking.
-As we covered in part one of this blog series, choosing a well is as much about strategy as it is about style.
+As we covered in part one of this blog series, choosing a well is as much about strategy as it is about a bar’s style.

 Beyond the practical aspects of your physical well set up, what your well stocks says a considerable amount about the taste level, intent, and structure of your place.
 The big questions I asked in the first part of this two-part article series addressed practical concerns.
 A more organized, ergonomic speed rack creates a greater sense of ease when crafting cocktails, which translates to an overall mastery of space.
 There is nothing more appealing as a bar patron than to see a confident, relaxed bartender.

 We behind the stick know that the creation of this persona has taken years of training, a careful balance of grit and charm, and a true love of cocktails, spirits, and service.
 Keeping this in mind, style, service, and staff must all be equally considered when perfecting your well.
 This means asking questions like:

 The tone of an establishment justifies and enhances the style, menu, and price point set by the space.
 While not as obvious as a bar’s “theme”, a purposeful tone sets the mood within a space and guides guests towards comfort and enjoyment.

 To build towards a thoughtful tone for your establishment, the translation of style from well selection and construction should appear effortless, yet purposeful—just like each touch your bartenders complete in making a row of perfect cocktails.
 Whether or not the majority of your guests are the type to judge—or even notice your well selection can all be made irrelevant with the one guest who decides to Yelp about your plastic handle of vodka, off-brand mixto tequila, or janky cheater bottle.